Photo

 Research Description

-Skeem has authored over 150 articles and edited 2 books—including Applying Social Science to Reduce Violent Offending.
+Skeem has authored over 150 articles and edited books that include, Applying Social Science to Reduce Violent Offending.
 She is past President of the American Psychology-Law Society and member of the.
-MacArthur Foundation Research Network on Mandated Community Treatment.
-Skeem has delivered congressional briefings on her work and consults with local and federal agencies on issues related to prevention of (mass) violence, community corrections, and sentencing and prison reform.
+MacArthur Research Network on Mandated Community Treatment.
+Skeem has delivered congressional briefings on her work and consults widely with local, state and federal agencies on issues related to behavioral health, violence, risk assessment, juvenile justice and community corrections.

 In the News